Archives Directory for the History of Collecting in America

 finding aidA box inventory is available at all Archives of American Art offices (does not include the addition).

 acquisition informationGallery founder Marilyn C. Fischbach and director A. Aladar Marberger donated the majority of the Fischbach Gallery records in 1978.
-Additional records were donated in 2001 by Maureen Dawley on behalf of the Carnegie Mellon University.
+Additional records were donated in 2001 by Maureen Dawley on behalf of the Carnegie Mellon University and in 2015 and in 2019 by John Fischbach, Marilyn C. Fischbach's son.

 ....................................................................